Stone look at 3.30am in the morning

 Another 200m to the summit.

-Starting to get misty as we were about the reach the top.
+Starting to get misty as we are about the reach the peak.

-We can officially said that we climbed Mount Fuji (Tori gate behind us)
+We can officially said that we hiked Mount Fuji (Tori gate behind us)

 No idea why ppl stuck coins on the tori gate post.